Luke-Sheltraw/cse15l-lab-reports/lab-report-5-week-10.md

 ***

 **How I found differing tests**:
-To find differing tests, I used a bash for-loop to iterate through and test every `.md` file in the `test-files/` folder, passing the file as an argument to `MarkdownParse`.
+To find differing tests, I used a bash for-loop to iterate through and test every `.md` file in the `test-files/` folder, passing each file as an argument to `MarkdownParse`.
 This code was provided in Lab 9's [`script.sh`](https://github.com/nidhidhamnani/markdown-parser/blob/main/script.sh).
 I passed all these results to two text files (one for my implementation, one for the provided), and then used `vimdiff` to compare the results of the two files.
 From this, I was able to easily pinpoint differing outputs (pictured below).
 I chose two test-files from the list of differences which were representative of distinct bugs: `test-files/194.md` and `test-files/489/md`.
 ![vimdiff results](images/vimdiffresults.png)

 ***